SnehaChaursia/SaveLife/README.md

-Purpose: its purpose to connect a person who need blood to the lifeSaver(DONOR).
+Purpose: its purpose to connect a person who need blood to the lifeSaver(DONOR).<br>
 Objectives:

 Easy to coonect